Relentless pressure: General practice under strain and 'could collapse'

 “We’ve had to close our books.
 We reduce the number of hours we are open.
 We no longer provide after-hours services and we have increased pay to retain our employees.”

-“A majority of GP practices would love to pay their nurses parity, but they can’t, and I’m seeing it.”

-“Everyone thinks nurses just put plasters on, but there’s much more to our work than that.”

-Dr Cecile de Groot, a GP at Edgecumbe’s Riverslea Medical Centre, said the Government’s decision to exclude GP practices from pay parity funding was “a kick in the guts” for a sector under “relentless” pressure.
+Edgecumbe’s Riverslea Medical Centre GP Dr Cecile de Groot said the Government’s decision to exclude GP practices from pay parity funding was “a kick in the guts” for a sector under “relentless” pressure.

 GenPro was founded in 2020 by general practice owners concerned about the industry’s lack of resources to negotiate with the Government for funding and support.